Clinical Trials (PDQ®)

 - Blood samples for olaparib PK will be obtained in all patients after the first dose of olaparib in cycles 1 and 2.

 - Patients will be evaluated for toxicity in clinic every 3 weeks and every two cycles for response using RECIST criteria.
+Imaging studies will be obtained every 3 cycles for patients who stay on the study longer than four years.

 - INCLUSION CRITERIA: